Chatter-Laravel/core/README.md

 ## Roadmap

+- [ ] Check compatiblity with Laravel 6
 - [ ] Like post and discussions
 - [ ] Users profiles
 - [ ] Tag people on discussions and posts